If you've blocked our ad, please consider unblocking it.

-It is an extremely powerful item, it uses the same projectiles as ghosts on the third floor in the White Tower.
-When used on enemies, you can kill quickly.
+It is an extremely powerful item.
+It uses the same projectiles as the ghosts on the third floor of the White Tower.
+When used on enemies, it deals a large amount of damage.

-This kind of projectile does not seem visible in the game.
+This kind of projectile does not seem to be used in the game.

-As "Dispell" the projectile does not seem to use in the game, however, is as powerful as "Pain" by using it on enemies.
+As with "Dispell", this projectile does not seem to be used in the game.
+However, it is as powerful as "Pain" by using it on enemies.